-Wild Land Areas - to be defined as nationally important natural assets so that Policy 32a clearly applies to the future protection of Wild Land Areas and wild land in Scotland.
-In SPP2 Wild Land Areas were helpfully defined as 'nationally important mapped environmental interests' which made it clear that 1) they were nationally important and 2) that they already existed in clearly defined, mapped terms independently of planning policy.
+Wild Land Areas - to be defined as nationally important natural assets so that Policy 32a clearly applies to the future protection of Wild Land Areas.
+In SPP2 Wild Land Areas were defined as 'nationally important mapped environmental interests' which made it clear that 1) they were nationally important and 2) that they already existed in clearly defined, mapped terms independently of planning policy.